michaelwschultz/basher/README.md

 ## Change Log
 ### current v1

 #### Ready for public release
 * Moved to a function based script.
+* Configuration file allows for general use.
-* More robust error handling for SSH processes.
+* More robust error handling for local and SSH processes.
 * Adds Apache virtual hosts support.
-* Adds